498_26_20230212_AJF08190_FossMedia.jpg

 Trail Maps

 Crosscut’s trail system is marked with signs, and many junctions have a trail map posted for on-the-ground navigation.
 But it never hurts to take a peek at our winter Trail Map before hitting the slopes.
-If you plan on fat biking or snowshoeing, consider downloading the Narrow Gauge Trail Map before you head out.
+If you plan on fatbiking or snowshoeing, consider downloading the Narrow Gauge Trail Map before you head out.

-Nordic skiing is allowed on all trails.
+Cross-country skiing is allowed on all trails.
 Fat biking and snowshoeing are allowed on narrow gauge trails only.
 The narrow gauge trails are also great for classic skiing, but a bit narrow for skate skiing.

 Looking for information on our summer trails?